osgirl/CampbellSoup/README.md

 Local development server
 ------------------

+Make sure that your virtual environment is activated.
+Then, the following command serves the frontend files from `.tmp` while also proxying requests to `/api/*` to the Flask backend server:

+    grunt concurrent:server

+If you wish to only serve the frontend files, use

+    grunt connect:server

+When using one of the above commands, the frontend will be available from localhost on port 8000.

+If you wish to only run the backend, use

     python manage.py runserver -?

-Use the `-c` option to pass the path to your custom settings module.
+Use the `-c` option to pass the path to your custom settings module (this is `../config.py` if you followed the instructions in the Configuration section).
 The server runs at localhost on port 5000.

 Production server
 -------